 Speaking of the local cuisine, what trip to Italy would be complete without wine?
 If you know anything about wine, there’s a good chance you’ve heard of Chianti.
 Well what better way to enjoy Chianti than in the Chianti Classico Wine Region?
 There are several wonderful wineries worthy of a visit, but the folks over at Trip Savvy suggest starting your wine tasting adventures at Barone Ricasoli Winery and Brolio Castle.

-When traveling to beautiful Tuscany, you truly cannot go wrong.
+Benny from thesportshint.com says when traveling to beautiful Tuscany, you truly cannot go wrong.
 Everything from the scenery to the cuisine is one of a kind and worthy of a trip all its own.
 Just be sure you’re prepared to make memories that will last a lifetime.